The New Hybrid Commuter Hotspots You Should Know

 The top of Swain’s Lane, which borders Highgate Cemetery, is narrow and lined with trees and feels as much like a country lane as you will find in London.
 Then, as you reach the bottom of the Lane, there’s not quite a butcher, baker and candlestick maker, but there is a fantastic fishmonger, a great butcher, a really good greengrocer, a great convenience store – there’s a really well-chosen collection of good independents here.

-I recently worked with an American family who were moving from Kensington because their children were at school in Highgate.
-We secured them an amazing house in Hampstead which we won in part because of my strong relationship with the agent.
+We recently worked with an American family who were moving from Kensington because their children were at school in Highgate.
+We secured them an amazing house in Hampstead which we won in part because of our strong relationship with the agent.
 They loved the house because of its large garden, proximity to the Heath and to different types of shops – not just the high street – and good access to the tube.

 Belsize Village